wzwvv/MVCNet/README.md

-# MCNet
+# MVCNet
-This repository contains the original Python code for **Multi-View Contrastive Network (MCNet) for Motor Imagery Classification**.
+This repository contains the original Python code for **Multi-View Contrastive Network (MVCNet) for Motor Imagery Classification**.